Frequently Asked Questions

 What decreases property value the most?

-The biggest property value killers are: 1) Major structural issues—foundation problems, roof failure, or structural damage can reduce value by 20-40%.
-2) Location problems—bad neighborhood, high crime, or undesirable location.
-3) Deferred maintenance—years of neglect compound into expensive repairs.
-4) Functional obsolescence—outdated layouts, no AC in Florida, or major systems that need replacement.
-5) Code violations or unpermitted work—scares off buyers who need financing.
-6) Severe damage—fire, flood, or storm damage.
-The good news?
-We buy houses with all these issues.
-As a licensed GC, Max knows the real cost to fix them, so we can make fair offers even on properties that traditional buyers won't touch.
+The biggest property value killers are: 1) Major structural issues, foundation problems, roof failure, or structural damage can reduce value by 20-40%.
+2) Location problems, bad neighborhood, high crime, or undesirable location.
+3) Deferred maintenance, years of neglect compound into expensive repairs.
+4) Functional obsolescence, outdated layouts, no AC in Florida, or major systems that need replacement.
+5) Code violations or unpermitted work, scares off buyers who need financing.
+6) Severe damage, fire, flood, or storm damage.
+A direct buyer may still be able to review properties with these issues.
+As a licensed GC, Max knows the real cost to fix them, so we can price repair risk into written offers for properties that traditional buyers may not finance.

 Situations